tytydraco/yessleep/out/My_sister_can_communicate_through_flesh_I_need_to_speak_with_her_one_last_time_no_matter_the_cost.md

 Today, though, something was different.

 The flesh was…moving.
 Churning.
 The blackened skin peeking out from his dirt-caked sneaker snapped and bubbled like boiling tar, surreal and revolting.
 I looked to his face.
 He wasn’t in pain, he wasn’t in distress - he wore the hollow smile and the vacant eyes of a lifelong scavenger, same as he always did.
 Nausea clawed at the back of my throat.
 I told myself it wasn’t real.
 I tried to tear my eyes away, but, God, I couldn’t.
 There was something bewitching about *the way* his flesh churned.
 A pattern.
 Meaning concealed within its beats and cadences.
 Something that needed to be felt to be completely understood; a tactile language like Braille.
 The tips of my fingers began throbbing.
 Bizarre notions took root in my mind.
-The way flesh moved, something about it reminded me of Silvia’s voice.
+The way his flesh moved, something about it reminded me of Silvia’s voice.

 No, I thought.
 That's absurd.